 \subsection{Architecture}

-As shown in Figure~\ref{fig:model}, the architecture of the interactive perception network contains four learnable linear layers, which are response for different functions.
-Given an image $I$ and one human's query $X = (x_1, ..., x_M)$, where $x_i$ represents the $i$-th token of the text query input to LLMs, we obtain the global image feature $h_I\in \mathrm{R}^{1\times d_v}$ by the pretrained visual encoder of CLIP-ViT-L/14~\cite{radford2021learning}. $d_v$ is the hidden state size of visual encoder.
-Meanwhile, a learnable special token <$img$> is added in the word embedding table of LLMs as the input position tag of image feature, which will be used in the following feature alignment process.
+As shown in Figure~\ref{fig:model}, the overall architecture of LMEye contains two stages, which are response for different functions.
+Given an image $I$ and one human's query $X = (x_1, ..., x_M)$, where $x_i$ represents the $i$-th token of the human query input to LLMs, we obtain the global and fine-grained image features $h_I = (h^{I}_g, h^{I}_1, ..., h^{I}_{256})$ via the pretrained visual encoder of BLIP-2.
+Meanwhile, a learnable special token <$img$> is added in the word embedding table of LLMs as the input position tag of image feature.